ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

 3. Once the notebook is created, scroll to **Provide WML credentials** section of the notebook and provide the {{site.data.keyword.aios_full_notm}} service credentials from the Cloud shell.
 4. In the top menu of the notebook, Click **Cell** and then click **Run All**.
 5. This should create a ML model and also a deployment under `iris_project`.
-6. If you scroll to **Test the model** section, you can see that the accuracy score of the the model is around 0.9-0.9333. **_Make sure you don't close this window/tab_**.
+6. If you scroll to **Test the model** section, you can see that the accuracy score of the the model is between 0.85-0.95 based on the randomness of the train data. **_Make sure you don't close this window/tab_**.

 Let's improve the quality and accuracy of the model in the next section.

 ### Provision {{site.data.keyword.aios_full_notm}} service

-In this section, you will create a {{site.data.keyword.aios_full_notm}} service to monitor the health, performance, accuracy and quality metrics of your deployed machine learning model.
+In this section, you will create a {{site.data.keyword.aios_short}} service to monitor the health, performance, accuracy and quality metrics of your deployed machine learning model.

 1. Create a [{{site.data.keyword.aios_full_notm}} service](https://{DomainName}/catalog/services/watson-openscale)
    1. Select a region preferably Dallas.
 Create the service in the same region where you created the {{site.data.keyword.pm_short}} service.